DS-100/textbook/notebooks/ch16/classification_cost.md

 **Statistical justification for the cross entropy cost**

 The cross entropy cost also has fundamental underpinnings in statistics.
 Since the logistic regression model predicts probabilities, given a particular logistic model we can ask, "What is the probability that this model produced the set of observed outcomes $ y $?"
 We might naturally adjust the parameters of our model until the probability of drawing our dataset from the model is as high as possible.
 Although we will not prove it in this section, this procedure is equivalent to minimizing the cross entropy cost—this is the *maximum likelihood* statistical justification for the cross entropy cost.

+See the bottom of this section for another perspective on cross-entropy loss.

 ## Gradient of the Cross Entropy Cost